gusl/CalibrationCurves/README.md

 the confidence intervals (CIs).
 While our methods don't guarantee that the quantile will be isotonic as a function of X, they do improve this significantly.

-Our CIs can use one of several methods:
-- (A) `cgam`'s built-in CIs, which do not have isotonicity and in fact tend to be extremely wide near the X endpoints 0 and 1, which is not ideal.
-- (B) Empirical quantiles of bootstrapped fits at each X level.
-  - which may or may not be smoothed, e.g. one can smoothe using 4 pseudo-observations that serve as a kind of Beta(1,1) prior.
-This is better, but note that it still does not guarantee isotonicity, since the endpoints tend to have smaller sample sizes due to `predict`'s refusal to extrapolate beyond the observed data.

 <img
 src="https://github.com/gusl/CalibrationCurves/blob/main/builtin.png" width=180 height=200>
 <img